 More about Judge Ian Binnie’s background here, including his interview with David and key points in his report.

-Opinion polls show that about 70% of New Zealanders agree with Justice Binnie.
+Opinion polls show that about 70% of New Zealanders agreed with Justice Binnie that Davidf should receive compensation.
 But Judith Collins, who replaced Simon Power as Justice Minister, refused to accept the Judge’s conclusions.
-She claimed he was biased, that he’d made numerous errors and sought feedback on the report from both the police and the Solicitor-General.
+She claimed Binnie was biased and that he’d made numerous errors; to back up her claims, she sought feedback on the report from both the police and the Solicitor-General.
 While obtaining this feedback, she refused to allow Bain’s legal team to even see a copy.

-Ms Collins then ordered a peer review of the report by former High Court judge, Robert Fisher (right).
+Ms Collins then ordered a peer review of the report by former High Court judge, Robert Fisher.
 She subsequently leaked Fisher’s criticisms of Binnie’s report to the media and then issued a press release.
 In essence it said:

 This led to an embarrassing public spat with Justice Binnie who, by this stage, had left the country.
 In response to the press release by Collins, Justice Binnie sent her an email saying it was unfair that she had not given a copy of his report to Bain’s legal team.
 He also pointed out that he is the sixth overseas judge (after the five judges on the Privy Council), to reject the arguments of the Solicitor-General and Crown Law office of New Zealand from whom she sought advice.
 Binnie went on to say:

 “It is a curious feature of this case that all of the “external” judges who have looked at the record of the case have rejected the arguments of the Solicitor General and the Crown Law Office regarding David Bain’s guilt.”